 - The CIPFA Code requires the Council to produce group accounts to reflect significant activities provided to Council taxpayers by other organisations in which the Council has an interest.
-We have complied with the Code and identified our group, which comprises of the City Council, its subsidiary Sheffield Housing Company and Digital Region Limited, a company established to deliver high speed broadband to South Yorkshire.
+We have complied with the Code and identified our group, which comprises of the City Council, South Yorkshire Property Investment Limited (Local Housing Company) and Digital Region Limited, a company established to deliver high speed broadband to South Yorkshire.
 However, we have concluded that upon consolidation the value of these entities is not material and therefore the production of all the required statements would not assist the reader. - Lease arrangements have been reviewed in line with the Code requirements.
-The property lease review resulted in 2 leases out of 5,240 that would require reclassification to finance leases, with immaterial values in property assets on these leases to be derecognised from the balance sheet.
-However, due to the immaterial value and with one lease that terminated in 2013/14, the changes have not been implemented.
-The equivalent review for plant and equipment assets concluded that there are multiple, small value leases which are reducing in number and value each year and those which could be re-categorised from operating to finance lease are not deemed to be material. - Contracts with partners and providers have been considered for embedded leases; the outcome of this review is not to recognise any assets on the Council balance sheet. - The Council is awaiting the outcome of a number of audits from the European Community regarding the validity of grant claims.
+The property lease review resulted in 1 lease out of 4,601 that would require reclassification to finance leases, with immaterial values in property assets on these leases to be derecognised from the balance sheet.
+However, due to the immaterial value, the changes have not been implemented.
+The equivalent review for plant and equipment assets concluded that there are a small number of low value leases remaining, all of which are planned for termination in 2015/16, and those which could be considered for reclassification from operating to finance lease are not deemed to be material. - Contracts with partners and providers have been considered for embedded leases; the outcome of this review is not to recognise any assets on the Council balance sheet.

+• The Council is awaiting the outcome of a number of audits from the European Community regarding the validity of grant claims.
 In some cases prima facie evidence suggests that the Council may be non-compliant with the grant conditions and some provision based on management judgement has been made.
 There is as yet no timescale for the EU authorities to deliver a formal response.